Talking to your partner about your mental health

 Talk to them about it

-When you decide to have a conversation about your mental health with your partner, if possible you could try and choose a time when you are feeling well, or better able to handle the conversation.
+When you decide to have a conversation about your mental health with your partner, you could try to choose a time when you are feeling well, or better able to handle the conversation.
 But if this is not possible, opening up is still a good idea.

 Speak honestly and try to help your partner understand as much as they can.